ianvanhoof/ianvanhoof.github.io/_posts/2019-01-23-mid-morning.md

 I can't bring myself to call it a pot of cold brew.
 I don't know why.
 It's a pitcher of cold brew to me.

 Woke me right up for the day.
+So nice having coffee before you make your morning coffee.
+Which happened to be my normal Chemex pour over.
+So tasty!

 When I got to my desk I was more than ready to work on that python problem I was having yesterday.
 I got that fixed by working in a different directory than my co-workers while git is involved.
 This left me open to fix the issue my python was having with yet another out lier course we had found&mdash;HUM2211.